 relax.
 Our program is unique in that we believe in letting the horse pick the person, rather than "assigning" the person and horse to each other.
 It's a unique method that has had excellent results.

-We allow each person to greet each horse.
-We watch for the horse's reaction.
+We allow our visitors to meet each horse.
+We watch the interaction between human and horse.
 If the horse dips his head or nuzzles the individual, it's an indication that a bond is being formed and the individual has been "chosen".
-The tactile senses are stimulated.
-The horse's hair coat is fuzzy, the mane and tail are rough and the nose and ears are soft.
-Discovery of these sensations often helps draw an individual out, stimulating development of the individual’s verbal communication and interest in other physical objects.
+Activities are then created to strengthen that bond and build trust.

 An individual’s ability to interact socially is often improved as well.
 The sessions teach the individual how to interact with others as we work to include as many individuals into a session as is acceptable.
 And, not only are basic communication and motor skills improved, but many individuals experience improvements in their overall moods.
 Individuals who

-before experienced angry outbursts or who rarely smiled are suddenly calmer, and smile more readily and frequently.
+before experienced angry outbursts or who rarely smiled are suddenly calmer.
 Often, they begin making eye contact with the horse first, then with other people in the group.
 Soon after that, the individual often becomes more socially open; again, with the horse first, then with individuals in the group.

-It is our wish to improve the over-all well being of each individual who participates in the equine facilitated learning experience.
+It is our wish to improve the over-all well being of each individual who participates in the experience.